-of ten years or more that "involv[es] manufacturing, distributing, or possessing with intent to manufacture or distribute a controlled substance."
-In Shular v.
+A "violent felony" must satisfy either: (1) a force clause ("has as an element the use, attempted use, or threatened use of physical force against the person of another"); or (2) an enumerated offenses clause ("is burglary, arson, or extortion, or involves use of explosives").
+83 A "serious drug offense" must either be: (1) an offense under certain federal statutes like the Controlled Substances Act; or (2) a state offense with a statutory maximum of ten years or more that "involv[es] manufacturing, distributing, or possessing with intent to manufacture or distribute a controlled substance."
+84 In Shular v.
 United States, the Supreme Court determined that the state offense provision requires using a categorical approach that compares the elements of a state statute with the conduct described; the Court rejected the argument that the state offense provision creates a definition premised on generic offenses.
-83
+85

 Appendix A in the Guidelines Manual references section 924(e) offenses to §2K2.1 (Unlawful Receipt, Possession, or Transportation of Firearms or Ammunition; Prohibited Transactions involving Firearms or Ammunition) and §4B1.4 (Armed Career Criminal).
-84 Section 2K2.1 provides for higher base offense levels if a defendant has sustained one or two or more prior felony convictions for either a "crime of violence" or a "controlled substance offense."
-85 Section 4B1.4 provides that a defendant who is subject to an enhanced sentence under the provisions of section 924(e) is an armed career criminal.
-86 The Commentary to §4B1.4, Application Note 1, notes that the terms "violent felony" and "serious drug offense" in section 924(e)(2) are not identical to the definitions of "crime of violence" and "controlled substance offense" used in §4B1.1, and the time periods for the counting of prior sentences under §4A1.2 (Definitions and Instructions for Computing Criminal History) do not apply to the determination of whether a defendant is subject to an enhanced sentence under section 924(e).87
+86 Section 2K2.1 provides for higher base offense levels if a defendant has sustained one or more prior felony convictions for either a "crime of violence" or a "controlled substance offense."
+87 Section 4B1.4 provides that a defendant who is subject to an enhanced sentence under the provisions of section 924(e) is an armed career criminal.
+88 The terms "violent felony" and "serious drug offense" in section 924(e)(2) are not identical to the definitions of "crime of violence" and "controlled substance offense" used in §4B1.1, and the time periods for the counting of prior sentences under §4A1.2 (Definitions and Instructions for Computing Criminal History) do not apply to the determination of whether a defendant is subject to an enhanced sentence under section 924(e).89